ASendellPrice/IIB-rtd/docs/source/sop_guide_information_governance.rst

 The *'Information Governance'* section of an SOP should describe how information generated, accessed, or stored during a procedure is managed in compliance with institutional policies, legal requirements, and ethical standards.
 Depending on the procedure, this may include:

-- **Data Protection & Privacy:** Specify how personal or sensitive data is handled in line with relevant regulations (e.g., GDPR in the UK/EU, HIPAA in the US etc.).
+- **Data Protection & Privacy:** Specify how personal or sensitive data is handled in line with relevant regulations (e.g. GDPR in the UK/EU, HIPAA in the US etc).
 - **Genetic Data Governance:** Define how genomic sequences, variant data, and metadata are stored, anonymised, and shared.
 - **Confidentiality:** Define who has access to the information and how confidentiality is maintained.
 - **Access Control:** State what permissions, accounts, or authentication are required to access data or systems.
 - **Retention & Disposal:** Outline how long data must be retained and the approved methods for secure disposal.
 - **Audit & Traceability:** Describe how information use is logged, monitored, and traceable for compliance purposes.
-- **Ethical Use:** Ensure information is used only for its intended purpose (e.g., surveillance, diagnostics, research) and in accordance with institutional policies.
+- **Ethical Use:** Ensure information is used only for its intended purpose (e.g. surveillance, diagnostics, research) and in accordance with institutional policies.
-- **Third-Party Systems:** Identify any external platforms or services used (e.g., GISAID, NCBI), and confirm compliance with contractual or legal obligations.
+- **Third-Party Systems:** Identify any external platforms or services used (e.g. NCBI).

 -------